Presentation: Child with suspected hypophosphatasia (HPP)

 - Decide which of the panels best suits the needs of your patient and/or their family.

-- If the predominant presenting feature is craniosynostosis and the differential is other craniosynostosis syndromes, R100 Craniosynostosis would be most appropriate.
+- R100 Rare syndromic craniosynostosis or isolated multisuture synostosis: This would be most appropriate if the predominant presenting feature is craniosynostosis and the differential is other craniosynostosis syndromes.

-- If the clinical features only somewhat resemble HPP and could be attributed to one of many alternative skeletal dysplasia conditions, you could select R104 Skeletal dysplasia.
-See Child with suspected skeletal dysplasia for more information.
+- R104 Skeletal dysplasia: Consider this if the clinical features only somewhat resemble HPP and could be attributed to one of many alternative skeletal dysplasia conditions.
+See Presentation: Child with suspected skeletal dysplasia for more information.

 - There are several other panels that contain the ALPL gene.
-See the National Genomic Test Directory for more information.
+See the National Genomic Test Directory and the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource for more information.
+See NHS Genomic Medicine Service Signed Off Panels Resource for more on the resource and how you can use it effectively.

-- For tests that are undertaken using whole genome sequencing (WGS), such as R100.3 and R104.3, you will need to:
+- For tests that are undertaken using whole genome sequencing (WGS), such as R100 and R104, you will need to:

 - complete an NHS GMS test order form with details of the affected child (proband) and their parents, including details of the phenotype (using human phenotype ontology (HPO) terms) and the appropriate panel name(s) with associated R number (see How to complete a test order form for WGS for support in completing WGS-specific forms);